Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 OPEX mindset: Reduce unit cost through baseline capacity reservations and operational discipline.

-Move from 'what does this month cost?' to 'what does a transaction, tenant, or product feature cost?'
+Move from 'what does this month cost?' to 'what does a transaction, tenant, or product feature cost?' — that is the only view that shows which growth is eating the margin.

 Long horizon: predictable scale